graphdeco-inria/editable-gaussian-reflections/README.md

 pip install -r requirements.txt
 ```

+We have included the official OptiX SDK header files in the third_party/optix directory as a submodule, so by default, you don't need to download the OptiX SDK from the NVIDIA official website, just add the `--recursive` flag when cloning the repository.

 To build the cuda raytracer run
 ```bash
 bash make.sh
 ```
-alternatively you can pip install this project.
+alternatively you can pip install the project.

 To test if installed correctly, run
 ```bash